qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - how do i block someone from emailing me
 - i have blocked someone but their email still shows in notifications
 - how do i block a sender and all email from a domain thank you
-- there should be a feature to block email sender domain name so that it automatically sends that email sender to the trash tbsp
+- there should be a feature to block email sender domain name so that it automatically sends that email sender to the trash folder
 - how do i block a domain
 - i keep having to block different email addresses from the same domain is there a way to block the whole domain name thanks
 - can i block a domain